AlGepe/OmniSnippets_JS/docs/generalTips/migration/datasets.rst

         :alt: A v2 checkbox to indicate whether tax is included or not
         :align: center

         **After migration**: A v2 checkbox to indicate whether tax is included or not.
-Note the difference in how the user interacts with this value select now.
+Note that this variable has no label.